Nursing (NURS)

 Fees: Yes.

-Introduction to patient-centered, culturally sensitive approach to needs of individuals, families, and groups experiencing alterations in mental health across the lifespan.
-Emphasis on theoretical knowledge and evidence-based practice to promote, maintain and restore mental and emotional health.
-Exploration of use of self as a therapeutic tool, principles of therapeutic relationships and communication and a knowledge-base of psychopathology.
+Introduction to inclusive, patient-centered approaches to meet the needs of individuals, families, and groups experiencing alterations in mental health across the lifespan.
+Emphasis on theoretical knowledge to promote, maintain, and recover mental and emotional health using evidence-based practice.
+Exploration of use of self as a therapeutic tool and the principles of therapeutic relationships to promote optimal client outcomes.

 Prerequisites: Admission to the BSN program.